anchor-btc/anchor-os/anchor/docs/protocol/carriers.md

 ### Best For

-- Short text messages (<70 chars with header)
-- Hashes and proofs (32-64 byte payloads)
+- Text messages of any size
+- Batch operations (thousands of pixels, etc.)
 - Maximum compatibility
+- Simple implementation

 ### Example